msantos/alcove/README.md

             sig_catch : catches the signal and sends the controlling Erlang process an event, {signal, atom()}

-        Multiple caught signals may be reported as one event.
+        Multiple caught signals of the same type may be reported as one event.

     signal_constant(Drv, ForkChain, integer()) -> atom() | unknown